 The issue with the notion DevSecOps is that it can hamper the Application Security discussion when it is used in the wrong context with the wrong crowd in the wrong region.
 People are people and if the security discussion is not happening because of above reasons, then it’s not a helpful notion.

 I am a big supporter of DevSecOps as I created this poster some years ago (now on version 1.2.23).
-What I especially like about DevOps and DevSecOps is its potential to get IT Security to the next level by changing mindset and quality culture in the IT trenches.
+What I especially like about DevOps and DevSecOps is the potential to get IT Security to the next level by changing mindset and quality culture in the IT trenches.
 Better collaboration between teams across the silos and continuous quality improvement processes are very promising.
 Furthermore, there is also the potential to leverage testing automation for working with, creating and testing “Security as Code”.
-It’s the promise of a paradigm shift to have security quality baked-in in software products, which is, about proactive IT Security.
+This is a paradigm shift as automatic security testing requires to have security quality baked-in right at the beginning of the development process, which is nothing less than the promise of switching to a proactive IT Security approach.
 This is quite significant because the majority in the IT industry is still deeply entrenched in a reactive mode.

 The poster depicts in the lower half the two most extreme development scenarios (Waterfall vs. Agile/DevOps).
 They represent the extreme boundaries which is thinkable within all development methodologies.
 Many projects use a pragmatic combination of multiple methodologies, what is thought to be appropriate regarding project goals and organizational circumstances.